-Since each doctoral research project carried out under the auspices of the Berlin School of Mind and Brain is expected to be inherently interdisciplinary, all Mind and Brain faculty are committeed to providing timely feedback and advice to any student in the program.
+Since each doctoral research project carried out under the auspices of the Berlin School of Mind and Brain is expected to be inherently interdisciplinary, all Mind and Brain faculty members are committed to providing timely feedback and advice to any doctoral candidate in the program.

-For each doctoral student a supervision and training agreement between the doctoral student, the two thesis supervisors, and the graduate school, represented by one of the academic directors, will be drawn up (Betreuungsvereinbarung).
+For each doctoral candidate a supervision and training agreement between the doctoral candidate, the two thesis supervisors, and the graduate school, represented by one of the academic directors, will be drawn up (Betreuungsvereinbarung).

-Whenever possible, students will be integrated into research groups organized around a specific project and supervised by group leaders.
-As members of the Berlin School of Mind and Brain, they will also be part of a larger peer group or doctoral students.
+Whenever possible, candidates will be integrated into research groups organized around a specific project and supervised by group leaders.
+As members of the Berlin School of Mind and Brain, they will also be part of a larger peer group of doctoral candidates.
 This forum will allow them to discuss their ideas, present their findings, explore further lines of investigation as well as stimulate interdisciplinary discussion.